dinhtp/lets-go-company/README.md

 * Bring up the service by Docker compose.
 * Execute Migration and Seeding successfully.
 * Expose company API resources endpoint which includes:
-    * Create a company
+    * Create a company.
-    * Get a company by id
+    * Get a company by an id.
-    * Update a company by id
+    * Update a company by an id.
-    * Delete a company by id
+    * Delete a company by an id.
-    * list a company by page and limit
+    * list a company by page and limit.
 * Expose employee API resources endpoint which includes:
-    * Create an employee for a specific company
+    * Create an employee for a specific company.
-    * Get an employee by id
+    * Get an employee by an id.
-    * Update an employee by id
+    * Update an employee by an id.
-    * Delete an employee by id
+    * Delete an employee by an id.
-    * list employee by company id, page and limit
+    * list employee by company id, page and limit.
-* Calculate the current total employee of a company
+* Calculate the current total employee of a company.

+> NOTE: DO NOT commit changes directly into the master branch.